 Discover Isthmia Bridge Cafe, for a snack or a coffee and watch the bridge submerge to let the ships pass and emerge to let the cars and people get across the canal.

-Have a swim in the nearby beautiful Isthmia Beach.
+Dive to the nearby beautiful Isthmia Beach.

 Isthmia in Corinth beach